Michael Bisio

 Other artist collaborations include Wayne Horvitz, Charles Gayle, Bob Nell, Sunny Murray, Louie Belogenis, John Tchai, Pauline Oliveros, Vinny Golia, Julian Priester, Eyvind Kang, Diedre Murray, Rashied Ali, Jim Nolet, Saadet Turkoz, Dominic Duval, Tomas Ulrich, Oluyemi Thomas, Matthew Shipp, Karl Berger, Warren Smith, Connie Crothers, Sonny Simmons, Jay Rosen, Avram Fefer, and Stephen Gauci.

 As a composer Bisio has been recognized with nine project grants from various arts organizations; in 2003, he was awarded an Artist Trust Fellowship.
-He has been a music instructor at Bennington since 2009.
+He has been an instructor at Bennington since 2009.

 Courses